 - I'm an instructor, what do I need to know about placing items on course reserve?

-- Can I get help linking to course reserve items through my Moodle shell?
+- Can I get help linking to course reserve items through my Canvas shell?

 No. Many instructors do not put textbooks on course reserve.

 Search the library catalog for your class number (to find Pre-Algebra reserves, type in "Math 030") or by your instructor's last name.
 Ask for help at the Check Out Desk.

 Most course reserves are three hours and cannot leave the library.
 You must wait at least one hour before checking them out again.
 In-library-use course reserves cannot be checked out 15 minutes prior to the library's closing.

 Overnight, three-day, or one-week course reserves can be taken home.